- How is kidney cancer treated?

 - Radiation therapy for kidney cancer

 - Targeted therapies for kidney cancer

 - Biologic therapy (immunotherapy) for kidney cancer

 - Pain control for kidney cancer

 - Complementary and alternative therapies for kidney cancer

 - Treatment choices by stage for kidney cancer

 Biologic therapy (immunotherapy) for kidney cancer

-The goal of biologic therapy is to boost the body's immune system to fight off or destroy cancer cells more effectively.
-The main immunotherapy drugs used in kidney cancer are cytokines (proteins that activate the immune system).
-In the past, the cytokines used most often were interleukin-2 (IL-2) and interferon-alpha.
-Both cytokines cause these cancers to shrink to less than half their original size in about 10% to 20% of patients.
+The goal of biologic therapy is to boost the body’s immune system to help fight off or destroy cancer cells.
+The main immunotherapy drugs used in kidney cancer are cytokines (man-made versions of natural proteins that activate the immune system).
+The cytokines used most often are interleukin-2 (IL-2) and interferon-alpha.
+Both cytokines can cause kidney cancers to shrink in a small percentage of patients.

-At one point, IL-2 was the most common first-line therapy for advanced kidney cancer, and it may still be helpful for some people.
-But because it can be hard to give and can cause serious side effects, many doctors now only use it for cancers that aren't responding to targeted therapies.
+In the past, IL-2 was commonly used as first-line therapy for advanced kidney cancer, and it may still be helpful for some people.
+But because it can be hard to give and can cause serious side effects, many doctors only use it in patients who are healthy enough to withstand the side effects, or for cancers that aren’t responding to targeted drugs.